 Dinner: Tuesday to Saturday, 6pm ’til late

-For those that are interested in the team behind Aloft, and would like to see a few more photos of the venue, then you’ll enjoy this article we published last year, prior to their grand opening – Aloft, the prequel!
+For those that are interested in the team behind Aloft, and would like to see a few more photos of the venue, then you’ll enjoy this article we published in 2015, prior to their grand opening – Aloft, the prequel!